 Above all else, it’s important to approach Pride and LGBTQ+ topics with the sensitivity and respect that it deserves.

-Gender reassignment and sexual orientation are protected characteristics under the Equality Act 2010 and you should have a zero-tolerance approach to discrimination and take any allegations very seriously.
+Gender expression and sexual orientation are protected grounds under Human Rights legislation and you should have a zero-tolerance approach to discrimination and take any allegations very seriously.
 Because of this, it’s key to adopt a culture of trust.

 Not only does any form of discrimination negatively impact your staff’s wellbeing.
 But comments, abuse and offensive conversations can quickly escalate, ruin your company’s reputation, and affect your employee retention rate.